Significant-Gravitas/AutoGPT/README.md

 ## Weaviate Setup

 [Weaviate](https://weaviate.io/) is an open-source vector database.
 It allows to store data objects and vector embeddings from ML-models and scales seamlessly to billion of data objects.
 [An instance of Weaviate can be created locally (using Docker), on Kubernetes or using Weaviate Cloud Services](https://weaviate.io/developers/weaviate/quickstart).
+Although still experimental, [Embedded Weaviate](https://weaviate.io/developers/weaviate/installation/embedded) is supported which allows the Auto-GPT process itself to start a Weaviate instance.
+To enable it, set `USE_WEAVIATE_EMBEDDED` to `True`.

 #### Setting up enviornment variables